raquo/scala-dom-types/README.md

 #### Sanity Preservation Measures

-We should provide a better API than the DOM if we can do that in a way that keeps usage discoverable and non-surprising.
+We should provide a better API than the DOM if we can do that in a way that keeps usage discoverable and unsurprising.

 Developers familiar with the DOM API should generally be able to discover the names of attributes / tags / etc. they need using IDE autocompletion (assuming they expect the names to match the DOM API).
 For example: `forId` is a good name for the `for` attribute.
 It avoids using a Scala reserved word, and it starts with `for` like the original attribute, so it's easy to find.
 It also implies what kind of string is expected for a value (an `id` of an element).